Home ยป Korean Side Dishes (Banchan) ยป Korean Green Salad

 What goes in Korean Green Salad

-• Use your choice of mixed greens.
-I used a mix of butterhead lettuce, baby spinach, arugula (rocket), baby swiss chard, oak lettuce, and a few other varieties I don’t know well.
-(Some of these were from a spring mix packet from a grocer.)
+• Mixed salad greens – I used butterhead lettuce, baby spinach, arugula (rocket), baby Swiss chard, oak lettuce, and a few other leafy greens from a spring mix.

 Korean green salad ingredients in a bowl